DSC-SPIDAL/harplda/README.md

 ## evaluation on the ap-sample dataset

+1. clone this project

-1. ap-sample dataset under directory: data/ap-sample
+   ap-sample dataset under directory: data/ap-sample

+   Compile the blei's lda code under tool/blei, just enter the directory and type 'make'

 2. run your lda estimation program

-3. get phi in the final model, convert it to blei's .beta format .beta contains the log of the topic distributions.
+3. get phi in the final model, convert it to blei's .beta format

+    .beta contains the log of the topic distributions.
     Each line is a topic; in line k, each entry is log p(w | z=k)